kmcginnes/XamlKitchenSink/Behaviors/Readme.md

 Child
 -----

 This behavior is a dumping ground of sorts for all those behaviors you whish panels had for affecting all their children.
+If a child element already has a margin then this behavior will not affect it.

 ```XML
 <StackPanel behaviors:Child.Margin="5">